PiwikPRO/ferajna-devops/redis-not-so-boring/presentation/slides.md

 #### Replication tuning

 ```
-# Stop accepting writes if cannot write to this many replicas
+# Accept writes only if this many replicas
 min-slaves-to-write 1

-# After that many time since key received
+# Have lag lesser than that many seconds
 min-slaves-max-lag 30

 # Also applicable in Redis Cluster!
 ```

 ---